HoangP8/rag-realtime/backend-services/DEPLOYMENT.md

    - Create separate Dockerfiles and fly.toml files for each service
    - Update service URLs to use fly.io's internal networking
    - Deploy each service individually

+   Note: When scaling the voice service, both the API and worker components need to be deployed together.

 ## Troubleshooting